manwar/perlweeklychallenge-club/challenge-126/james-smith/README.md

 There are two stages to this:

  1. convert the strings into an array of `1`s and `0`s representing mines and spaces.
- 2. we compute the convulation - counting the number of mines in adjacent squares (or tagging with a "x" if the square is bomb)
+ 2. we compute the convulation - counting the number of mines in adjacent squares (or tagging with a "x" if the square is bomb).
+   Rather than using loops and if statements we use nested ternary operators in a single line